Want to learn how to build easy pipe shelves?! This video tutorial walks you through the whole process of how we added laundry room shelving.

-This part should need to instruction.
+This part should need too much instruction.
 You really just put the wood on top of the pipe shelf brackets and voila!
-If you wanted to attach the shelf better to the bracket, you could add these clamps, but we found it wasn’t necessary for our laundry room shelving.
+If you wanted to attach the shelf better to the bracket, you could add some clamps, but we found it wasn’t necessary for our laundry room shelving.

 Get those shelves decorated and filled up and then step back, pat yourself on the freakin’ back and smile!
 You did it!

 I love how the pipe shelves turned out!
 Don’t you?

 They could be used for so many things other than laundry room shelving…..wouldn’t they look cute above a toilet in the bathroom?
 Or even as an inexpensive open shelving option in a kitchen!?